 O LORD, the hope of Israel, All who forsake You shall be ashamed.
 “Those who depart from Me Shall be written in the earth, Because they have forsaken the LORD, The fountain of living waters.”

 — Jeremiah 17:13

 and that is why they turned and ran away.
 Jesus had just exposed them the same way they exposed this woman.
 They were no less guilty before God than she was of adultery and unfaithfulness to God.

 Our flesh always looks to preserve the status quo in this life.
 It looks to the resources of this world and its own ingenuity to satisfy and make things right.

 It has to do with how we fashion the environment in which we live to make ourselves comfortable.
-Normal functions and desires (instincts) of our natural make up not submitted to the Lordship of Jesus Christ can become the ruling force and we become controlled by base and instinctual appetites.
+Normal functions and desires (instincts) of our natural makeup not submitted to the Lordship of Jesus Christ can become the ruling force and we become controlled by our base and instinctual appetites.